First, a Clever Trick: Disruptive Coloration

 Disruptive Coloration

-Disruptive coloration is a camouflage technique, wherein the unique coloration pattern breaks the animal’s outline and makes its difficult for other animals to spot it.
-As for animals resorting to this technique, the zebra―with its black-and-white stripes―will be an apt example.
+Disruptive coloration is a camouflage trick.
+The bold pattern breaks up the animal's outline, which makes it hard for other animals to spot it.
+A perfect example is the zebra, with its black-and-white stripes.

-When we speak of beautiful animals, we often restrict ourselves to all those colorful species that add to the nature’s palette.
-We speak of tigers with their magnificent stripes, song birds with their colorful plumage, butterflies with their striking wings, and so on.
-Seldom do we look at zebras as beautiful.
-A wildlife photographer or people who work in the field of environment might, but most of us don’t.
+When we talk about beautiful animals, we usually mean the colorful ones that add to nature's palette: tigers with their magnificent stripes, songbirds with their bright plumage, butterflies with their striking wings, and so on.
+We seldom think of zebras as beautiful.
+A wildlife photographer, or someone who works with the environment, might — but most of us don't.

 How many black-and-white animals can you list?
-Most people won’t be able to go beyond zebras and giant pandas.
-Black-and-white animals seldom grab our attention like colorful animals do.
-A giant panda is famous because it is cute, not because of its beauty or color.
-The word ‘colorful’ seems to have become synonymous to beautiful for most people out there, and that’s where we are missing out on real beauty.
+Most people can't get past zebras and giant pandas.
+Black-and-white animals just don't grab our attention the way colorful ones do.
+A giant panda is famous because it is cute, not because of its color.
+For a lot of people the word 'colorful' has come to mean the same thing as beautiful — and that is exactly where we miss out on some real beauty.

 Giant Panda

-The giant panda (Ailuropoda melanoleuca) is a species of bears native to south-central China.
-Like zebras, giant pandas are also known for their distinct black-and-white appearance.
-It has black fur on its ears, eye patches, shoulders, and legs, complementing the white fur all over the body.
-That explains its scientific name Ailuropoda melanoleuca, meaning black and white cat-foot.
+The giant panda (Ailuropoda melanoleuca) is a species of bear native to south-central China.
+Like zebras, giant pandas are known for their distinct black-and-white look.
+It has black fur on its ears, eye patches, shoulders and legs, set against the white fur all over the rest of its body.
+That is exactly what its scientific name, Ailuropoda melanoleuca, means: black-and-white cat-foot.

-It is yet to be ascertained as to how their coloration helps them.
-One theory is that their appearance blends well in their snow-clad rocky habitat, thus providing them effective camouflage against predators.
+Scientists are still not sure how this coloring helps them.
+One theory is that their appearance blends into their snow-clad rocky habitat, giving them good camouflage against predators.

 Killer Whale

 The killer whale, or orca (Orcinus orca), is a top-level predator in the marine biome.
 Despite its name, it is actually a member of the oceanic dolphin family.
-The species is found nearly all over the world, and can be identified by its distinct coloration: black back with white chest and sides.
-Also, there is a white patch above and slightly behind each eye.
+The species is found nearly all over the world, and you can spot it by its bold coloring: a black back with a white chest and sides.
+There is also a white patch just above and slightly behind each eye.

-The coloration of the killer whale is yet another example of disruptive coloration.
-The only difference though, is that it helps the animal in predation, by making it difficult for other species to spot it.
+The killer whale's coloring is another example of disruptive coloration.
+The only difference is that here it helps the animal hunt, by making it hard for other species to spot it coming.

 Skunk

-This black-and-white species of skunk found in North America includes the striped skunk (Mephitis mephitis), eastern spotted skunk (Spilogale putorius), western spotted skunk (Spilogale gracilis), hooded skunk (Mephitis macroura), and American hog-nosed skunk (Conepatus leuconotus).
-Of these, the striped skunk is the most common, and can be easily identified by its black body, with a white stripe running along either sides, eventually converging at its nape to form a broader white patch.
+This black-and-white group of skunks lives in North America.
+It includes the striped skunk (Mephitis mephitis), eastern spotted skunk (Spilogale putorius), western spotted skunk (Spilogale gracilis), hooded skunk (Mephitis macroura) and American hog-nosed skunk (Conepatus leuconotus).
+Of these, the striped skunk is the most common.
+You can spot it easily by its black body, with a white stripe running along each side that joins at the nape to form a broader white patch.

-Even the eastern and western spotted skunks have stripes, but unlike the striped skunk, their stripes are broken.
-The American hog-nosed skunk, on the other hand, has a single, broad white stripe, extending from its head all the way to the base of its tail.
-And as for the hooded skunk, it owes its name to the ruff of white fur around its neck.
+The eastern and western spotted skunks have stripes too, but unlike the striped skunk, their stripes are broken.
+The American hog-nosed skunk has a single, broad white stripe running from its head all the way to the base of its tail.
+And the hooded skunk gets its name from the ruff of white fur around its neck.

 Malayan Tapir

-The Malayan tapir (Tapirus indicus) boasts of being the largest of the five tapir species in the world.
-Also, it is the only tapir native to Asia.
-It can be easily identified by its half black and half white appearance.
-Basically, it is black in color with a white patch extending from its shoulder all the way to its rear.
-Additionally, its ear tips are also white.
-The Malayan tapir has been enlisted as an endangered species by the IUCN.
+The Malayan tapir (Tapirus indicus) is the largest of the five tapir species in the world, and the only tapir native to Asia.
+It is easy to recognize by its half-black, half-white look.
+It is basically black, with a big white patch that reaches from its shoulder all the way to its rear, and its ear tips are white too.
+The Malayan tapir has been listed as an endangered species by the IUCN.

 Black-and-white Ruffed Lemur

-True to its common name, the black-and-white ruffed lemur (Varecia variegata) has a brilliant mix of these two colors.
-While its abdomen, tail, hands, feet, inner limbs, forehead, face, and crown are black, its sides, back, hind limbs, and hindquarters have white fur.
-It is difficult to differentiate between a male and female based on their coloration alone.
-Yet another interesting fact about the black-and-white ruffed lemur is that, it is the largest extant member of the lemur family.
+True to its name, the black-and-white ruffed lemur (Varecia variegata) has a brilliant mix of the two colors.
+Its abdomen, tail, hands, feet, inner limbs, forehead, face and crown are black, while its sides, back, hind limbs and hindquarters are white.
+Males and females are hard to tell apart from color alone.
+One more fun fact: it is the largest living member of the lemur family.

 Eastern Black-and-white Colobus

 The eastern black-and-white colobus (Colobus guereza) is one of the five black-and-white colobuses native to Africa.
-It is mostly black in color, with a thick white outer ring of fur on its face, and long strands of white fur running along either sides of the body.
-Besides that, there is a strip of white fur along its thigh.
-Its tail has a tuft of white hair at the end; the length of which differs from one animal to another.
+It is mostly black, with a thick white ring of fur around its face and long strands of white fur running down each side of its body.
+There is also a strip of white fur along its thigh.
+Its tail ends in a tuft of white hair, and the length of that tuft differs from one animal to another.

-The Geoffroy’s black-and-white colobus (Colobus vellerosus), Angolan black-and-white colobus (Colobus angolensis), and the Satanic black colobus (Colobus satanas) have striking resemblance to the eastern black-and-white.
-The western black-and-white colobus (Colobus polykomos), however, is an exception, as it only has white fur on its whiskers and chest.
-In the context of tails, only the Satanic black colobus has a long black tail.
+The Geoffroy's black-and-white colobus (Colobus vellerosus), Angolan black-and-white colobus (Colobus angolensis) and the Satanic black colobus (Colobus satanas) all look strikingly similar to the eastern black-and-white.
+The western black-and-white colobus (Colobus polykomos) is the exception, with white fur only on its whiskers and chest.
+As for tails, only the Satanic black colobus has a long black one.

 Zebra

-There are three extant species of zebras: the plains zebra (Equus quagga), Grevy’s zebra (Equus grevyi), and the mountain zebra (Equus zebra).
-They are characterized by their black-and-white striped coat.
-It was previously thought that zebras were white animals with black stripes.
-More recently, however, researchers have found evidence that suggests that they are black in color with white stripes.
+There are three living species of zebra: the plains zebra (Equus quagga), Grevy's zebra (Equus grevyi) and the mountain zebra (Equus zebra).
+All are known for their black-and-white striped coat.
+People once thought zebras were white animals with black stripes.
+More recently, though, researchers have found evidence that they are actually black with white stripes.

-More interestingly, in zebras, stripes are unique to each individual animal; the same way as fingerprints are unique to each human.
-These black-and-white stripes facilitate the disruptive coloration camouflage technique.
-When zebras are in a herd, predators find it difficult to single out and attack an individual.
-Additionally, these stripes also come handy for them when it comes to identification.
+Even more amazing: a zebra’s stripes are unique to each individual animal, the same way fingerprints are unique to each human.
+These stripes power the disruptive coloration trick.
+When zebras stand together in a herd, predators find it hard to pick out and chase a single one.
+The stripes also help the zebras recognize each other.

 California Kingsnake

-The California kingsnake (Lampropeltis getula californiae) is a nonvenomous colubrid species native to the western United States and northern Mexico.
-It mainly comes in shades of black with white markings, giving it an eye-catching coloration.
+The California kingsnake (Lampropeltis getula californiae) is a non-venomous colubrid snake native to the western United States and northern Mexico.
+It usually comes in shades of black with white markings, which gives it an eye-catching look.
+Brown California kingsnakes with white markings exist too, but they are rare.

 White Tiger

-The presence of the tiger in this list of black-and-white animals may come as a surprise for some people, but as you see in the above picture, the white tiger does deserve place in this list.
-It’s worth noting that the white tiger is not a separate species of tiger as such, but is a mutant variant of the Bengal tiger (Panthera tigris).
-The Bengal tiger owes its orange-colored fur to the presence of pheomelanin pigment, and therefore, in the absence of this pigment, the animal is rendered white.
+A tiger on a list of black-and-white animals may come as a surprise — but as the picture shows, the white tiger has earned its place.
+It is worth knowing that the white tiger is not a separate species of tiger.
+It is a mutant variant of the Bengal tiger (Panthera tigris).
+The Bengal tiger owes its orange fur to a pigment called pheomelanin, so when that pigment is missing, the animal turns out white.

 Zebra Swallowtail

-Not all butterflies are colorful.
-There are some species that are black and white, and yet, very beautiful.
-One such species is the zebra swallowtail butterfly (Protographium marcellus), which is found in the eastern United States and southeast Canada.
-Its black-and-white stripes are similar to that of a zebra, and thus the name.
-Besides its coloration, the species can be identified by its distinctive wing shape and spectacular long tail.
+Not all butterflies are colorful — some are black and white, and beautiful all the same.
+One of these is the zebra swallowtail butterfly (Protographium marcellus), found in the eastern United States and southeast Canada.
+Its black-and-white stripes look like a zebra's, which is how it got its name.
+You can also spot it by its distinctive wing shape and its long, spectacular tail.

 Paper Kite

-Yet another distinctive black-and-white butterfly is the paper kite butterfly (Idea leuconoe), which is found in the Philippines, Malaysia, and the surrounding regions in Southeast Asia.
-It is mainly white in color, with scattered black spots.
-Also known as Rice Paper, it is unusually large, with a wingspan of about 6 inches.
+Another striking black-and-white butterfly is the paper kite butterfly (Idea leuconoe), found in the Philippines, Malaysia and the rest of Southeast Asia.
+It is mostly white, with scattered black spots.
+Also known as the Rice Paper butterfly, it is unusually large, with a wingspan of about 6 inches.

 Adelie Penguin

-Most penguins are black and white in color, but the Adelie penguin (Pygoscelis adeliae) is one species that lives true to this clichéd image of penguins … clichéd because not all penguins are black and white.
-It is predominantly black in color, with a white belly, as a result of which it appears as if it’s wearing a tuxedo.
-Furthermore, it has a white patch on its head extending from eye to eye.
-This species is found all along the Antarctic coast.
+Most penguins are black and white, but the Adelie penguin (Pygoscelis adeliae) really lives up to that classic penguin picture — classic, because not every penguin is black and white.
+It is mostly black with a white belly, so it looks as if it is wearing a tuxedo.
+It also has a white patch on its head that runs from eye to eye.
+This species lives all along the Antarctic coast.

-Other species of penguins that are predominantly black and white include the Chinstrap penguin (Pygoscelis antarcticus), Fiordland crested penguin (Eudyptes pachyrhynchus), African penguin (Spheniscus demersus), etc.
+Other penguins that are mostly black and white include the Chinstrap penguin (Pygoscelis antarcticus), Fiordland crested penguin (Eudyptes pachyrhynchus) and African penguin (Spheniscus demersus).

 Black-and-white Warbler

 Penguins are not the only black-and-white birds in the world.
-Yet another example of a species with black-and-white feathers is the black-and-white warbler (Mniotilta varia), lone member of genus Mniotilta.
-True its name, this World warbler is entirely covered with black-and-white stripes.
-There are two white wing bars which become apparent when the bird is in flight.
-Also, undertail coverts of this warbler species have large black spots.
-While males are mainly dark, females are pale in color.
+Another is the black-and-white warbler (Mniotilta varia), the only member of the genus Mniotilta.
+True to its name, this New World warbler is covered all over in black-and-white stripes.
+It has two white wing bars that show up when the bird is in flight, and the undertail coverts of this warbler have large black spots.
+Males are mainly dark, while females are paler.

 Sooty Tern

-There are two subspecies of the sooty tern: the Atlantic sooty tern (Onychoprion fuscatus fuscatus), with its distinct white underparts, and the Indopacific sooty tern (Onychoprion fuscatus nubilosus), with its light-gray or dull-white underparts.
+There are two subspecies of the sooty tern: the Atlantic sooty tern (Onychoprion fuscatus fuscatus), with clean white underparts, and the Indopacific sooty tern (Onychoprion fuscatus nubilosus), with light-gray or dull-white underparts.

 Razorbill

-Also black with a white underside is the razorbill (Alca torda), a seabird that only comes to land for breeding.
-The razorbill has black plumage on its head, neck, and back.
-Besides that, its feet are also black in color.
-A closer look and you will see a thin white line extending from its eyes to the end of its bill.
-Both males and females are identical when it comes to coloration, and therefore, you have to rely on the difference in their size to distinguish them.
+Also black with a white underside is the razorbill (Alca torda), a seabird that only comes to land to breed.
+The razorbill has black plumage on its head, neck and back, and its feet are black too.
+Look closely and you will see a thin white line running from its eyes to the tip of its bill.
+Males and females have the same coloring, so you have to use their size to tell them apart.

 Black-billed Magpie

-Then there is the black-billed magpie (Pica hudsonia) which is found in abundance in the western parts of North America.
-This bird is largely black and white, with black feathers on the wings, and black feet and bill, but has a hint of blue or blue-green on its tail.
-Additionally, there are large white markings on the primaries, i.e., feathers projecting along the outer edge of the bird’s wings, which are clearly visible when the bird is in flight.
+Then there is the black-billed magpie (Pica hudsonia), which is common in the western parts of North America.
+This bird is mostly black and white, with black wing feathers and black feet and bill, plus a hint of blue or blue-green on its tail.
+It also has large white markings on the primaries — the feathers along the outer edge of the wings — which show up clearly when the bird flies.

 Valais Blacknose

-The black-and-white coat is not necessarily restricted to wild animals.
-Even domesticated species sport the elegant combination.
-The Valais Blacknose breed of sheep, from the Valais region of Switzerland, for instance, is typically characterized by its white, fluffy coat, with a black face, ears, knees, and legs.
+The black-and-white coat is not just for wild animals — some farm animals wear it too.
+The Valais Blacknose, a breed of sheep from the Valais region of Switzerland, has a white, fluffy coat with a black face, ears, knees and legs.

-Also, a goat breed hailing from this region, the Valais Blackneck, sports a distinct black-and-white coat, with its front half having black fur, and rear half having white fur.
+A goat breed from the same region, the Valais Blackneck, also has a striking black-and-white coat, with a black front half and a white rear half.

 Cows

-When we talk of black-and-white cows, two breeds that deserve a mention are the Holstein Friesian breed and the Belted Galloway breed.
-While the Holstein Friesian breed, which boasts of being the world’s highest-production dairy animal, has black-and-white markings that vary from nearly all black to nearly all white, the Belted Galloway breed of cattle has a distinct broad white belt completely encircling its body.
+When it comes to black-and-white cows, two breeds stand out: the Holstein Friesian and the Belted Galloway.
+The Holstein Friesian, the world's highest-production dairy animal, has black-and-white markings that range from nearly all black to nearly all white.
+The Belted Galloway has a single broad white belt that wraps right around its body.

 Dogs

-Dogs come in several different colors.
-When we talk of black-and-white dogs, the first breed to comes to your mind will be the dalmatian.
-This breed can be easily identified by black spots on a white background.
-Though dalmatians with brown spots on white do exist, the combination is not as common as black spots on white.
+Dogs come in all sorts of colors.
+When you think of a black-and-white dog, the dalmatian is probably the first breed that comes to mind, easy to spot by its black spots on a white coat.
+Dalmatians with brown spots on white exist too, but that mix is not as common as black on white.

 Cats

-Like dogs, even cats come in all types of colors.
-Some cats are solid-colored, meaning that they are entirely one-colored, while some are bi-colored, meaning that they have two colors―white combined with another color to be precise.
-Within these bi-colored cats, there are patterns ranging from 1-10.
-While 1 refers to completely black fur, 10 refers to completely white fur.
-If the white fur is limited to face, paws, throat, and chest, of an otherwise black cat, then it is called a tuxedo cat.
+Like dogs, cats come in all sorts of colors too.
+Some cats are solid-colored, meaning they are just one color, while others are bi-colored — that is, white mixed with one other color.
+Among these bi-colored cats, the patterns are graded from 1 to 10.
+A grade of 1 means completely black fur, and 10 means completely white fur.
+When the white fur is limited to the face, paws, throat and chest of an otherwise black cat, it is called a tuxedo cat.

-After going through this list of black-and-white animals with pictures, you would have realized that there are so many animals out there who are just black and white.
+After going through this list of black-and-white animals with their pictures, you can see there are so many animals out there that are just black and white.
 Need we say more!